juzgenbayev/website/content/index.md

 title: Home Page
 ---

 Hello 👋 Welcome to my page!
 I am a J.D./Ph.D.
 Candidate at the Northwestern University Pritzker School of Law & Department of Political Science.
-I am interested in legal doctrine, political change, and legal profession—in post-socialist and common law countries.
+I am interested in administrative and constitutional law in post-socialist and common law countries.
 In my free time, I take pictures of things around.

 ![[notes/images/photo.jpg]]
 ## Featured